aahmad94/jumpstart/_posts/2017-04-22-strings-post.markdown

 <p>My mistake here was also a simple one; I forgot that when we <i>split</i> a string into an array, the elements in the array are all in there as strings.
 Since all the string values in the array are <i>numerical</i> (as opposed to numerical and alphabetical), we can <i>sort</i> the array without any issues.</p>

 <p>My problem, however, came when we had to access elements from the array and use them in a mathematical operation to obtain the range.
 I tried to to set the range equal to <i>array_ordered[-1] - array_ordered[0]</i>.
-Unfortunately, we can't do that since the element being accessed is a string, we have to convert it into an integer, which I then did, with the <i>to_i</i> method.</p>
+Unfortunately, we can't do that since the element being accessed is a string; we have to convert it into an integer, which I then did, with the <i>to_i</i> method.</p>